 To establish general policies regarding the use of open flames, pyrotechnics (including fireworks), electrical appliances, holiday decorations and ceremonial fires, to establish a process for seeking exceptions and to identify responsibilities of students, faculty and staff for building evacuation.

 Public Safety is responsible for responding to fire alarms and to assist with building evacuation.

-The Physical Plant is responsible to schedule annual inspections and upkeep of alarms and fire safety equipment, including fire extinguishers and fire suppression systems in General Fund and Auxiliary Buildings except those owned and managed by the Department of Residence (DOR).
+Facilities Management is responsible for scheduling annual inspections and upkeep of alarms and fire safety equipment, including fire extinguishers and fire suppression systems in General Fund and Auxiliary Buildings.
 The University’s Fire and Safety Specialist will conduct periodic inspections of buildings and identify fire safety deficiencies that need to be corrected.

 The Environmental Health and Safety Office is responsible for developing fire evacuation plans for the University’s facilities and can assist departments with developing evacuation and sheltering plans specific to each department.
 Students, faculty, and staff are responsible for orienting themselves to the facilities they use, for making themselves aware of the posted evacuation plans for those buildings, for conducting activities in the safest possible manner and for adhering to the fire safety policies.
 “Facilities” include locations housing programs such as UNI-Center for Urban Education, the Metal Casting Center/TechWorks facility, Iowa Waste Reduction Center, etc.

 Students, faculty, and staff must evacuate a building when the fire alarm sounds using the nearest exit or the exit farthest from the fire or smoke and not re-enter a building until authorized by UNI police officers.
 University facilities not located on campus come under the jurisdiction of the municipality in which they are located.